 Collecting customer data is the single most important key to your marketing strategy.
 Without data, you’re marketing blindly, hoping to reach your target audience or persona.
 Many businesses that collect data don’t know what to do with it and end up only pulling it from a single source.
 Social media, email sign-ups, site usage, purchases, and feedback forms all offer valuable insight into whom you’re marketing to.
 If data collection isn’t a priority, it’s time to switch gears.
 Why base your marketing on what you think customers want when you could give them exactly what they want?

 Customer data collection might seem counter-intuitive in an era where privacy is a major issue.
 The truth is, customers crave personalization when it comes to marketing.

-According to this study, 65% of customers were happy to share their information in exchange for more targeted marketing.
+According to a study by Digitalist Magazine, 65% of customers were happy to share their information in exchange for more targeted marketing.
 Almost 67% were willing to share their data if they receive some form of benefit, such as discounts.
 When customers are willing to provide personal data for marketing purposes, why not collect it and use it for more targeted, strategic marketing?

 Discover How To Improve

 Consumer data collection gives you the opportunity to improve your marketing along with your products and services.
 For instance, sending out a survey to the most frequent buyers to ask about marketing preferences gives you valuable insight on how to improve, and customer data analysis can clue you into which channels work best.
 It also allows you to determine which channels are best when working together.
 Use the data you collect to fine-tune your marketing.